 - 60 g kalamata olives, finely chopped

 - 1 small red onion, finely sliced

-- 3 tbsp Greek yogurt (or tzatziki sauce)
+- 3 tablespoon Greek yogurt, or tzatziki sauce

 - Peel most of the skin from the cucumbers (optional).

 - Cut cucumbers in half lengthwise, then remove seeds using a small spoon.
 Set aside.